-Jemar Tisby has done the church a tremendous service by documenting its pattern of racism during key epochs in American history and showing how repentance and institutional reform can happen.
-This isn't just a historical survey of the distant past but of events as recent as Black Lives Matter and the election of Trump, which at the very least ought to prompt Christian readers to examine how racism manifests in their midst in subtle ways today, and determine how to fight it.
+Jemar Tisby has done the church a great service in documenting its pattern of racism during key epochs in American history and showing a way towards repentance and institutional reform.
+This isn't just a historical survey of the distant past but of events as recent as Black Lives Matter and the election of Trump.
+At the very least, Tisby's analysis ought to prompt Christians to critically examine how racism manifests in their midst in subtle ways today, and determine how to fight it.

-"The heartbeat of anti-racism is confession, is admission, is acknowledgement, is the willingness to be vulnerable," says Ibram Kendi in a recent podcast.
-He is not making a religious argument, and yet it is remarkable how drenched in religious rhetoric his argument is.
+"The heartbeat of anti-racism is confession, is admission, is acknowledgement, is the willingness to be vulnerable," says Ibram Kendi in a recent podcast with Brene Brown.
+He is not making a religious argument, and yet his argument is drenched in religious rhetoric.

 Getting through this bloody pandemic is hard.
 We need endurance: what David Brooks calls "the knowledge that the only way out is through and whatever must be borne will be borne."